A Celebration Marking Two Decades of Partnership Between TouroCOM and Harlem Community

 “By supporting this event and our students, you are helping to improve the healthcare of our community and save lives,” observed Dr. Kenneth Steier, TouroCOM executive dean and chief academic officer.

-Among the community leaders participating and honored were the Hon.
-David Paterson, New York State’s 55th governor and vice president of diversity, inclusion and belonging at Touro University; Georges H. Leconte, CEO, NYC Health + Hospitals Harlem; Dr. Maurice Wright, CMO, New York City Health + Hospitals Harlem; Dr. Hazel Dukes, president, NAACP New York State Conference; Dr. Icilma Fergus, director of cardiovascular disparities at Mount Sinai Medical Center and a professor of medicine at Mount Sinai Medical Center; C. Virginia Fields, until recently president and CEO, National Black Leadership Commission on AIDS; Jackie Rowe-Adams, founder of Harlem Mothers S.A.V.E.; Clayton Banks, CEO of Silicon Harlem; Harlem-born actor Hisham Tawfiq; and Dr. John Palmer, former TouroCOM director of community affairs.
+Also in attendance and participating were the Hon.
+David Paterson, New York State’s 55th governor and vice president of community engagement at Touro University; Georges H. Leconte, CEO, NYC Health + Hospitals Harlem; Dr. Maurice Wright, CMO, New York City Health + Hospitals Harlem; Dr. Hazel Dukes, president, NAACP New York State Conference; Dr. Icilma Fergus, a professor of medicine at Mount Sinai Medical Center; C. Virginia Fields, until recently president and CEO, National Black Leadership Commission on AIDS; Jackie Rowe-Adams, founder of Harlem Mothers S.A.V.E.; Clayton Banks, CEO of Silicon Harlem; and Harlem-born actor Hisham Tawfiq.

 Making a Difference